The Cool List

 READ about Baltimore in Expedia’s “Most Artistic Towns”

-READ Forbes’ “10 Coolest Cities to Visit in 2018”
+READ Forbes’ “10 Coolest Cities to Visit”

 A giant pink flamingo sits among shops and restaurants on "The Avenue" in Baltimore's Hampden neighborhood.